Nothing in cart

 Another thing that you notice right away is how easy it is to read the time.
 The hour markers, as well as the hour hands, are thick enough for easy reading.

 Lastly, the two-tone bezels add an eye-catching hue.
-Thus, the Seiko Samurai will appear in a shirt and shorts, as well as a scuba diving suit.
+Thus, this Seiko Prospex diver will appear in a shirt and shorts, as well as a scuba diving suit.

 Seiko Samurai Specifications